Keksuccino/docs_fancymenu/docs/fma.md

 }
 ```

-This is the basic template of how the file should look like.
-Now you can customize it to your liking.
+Edit the values as needed.

 #### `loop_count`

-This is to control how many times the texture should loop (restart it's animation).

-Setting this to `0` means it will loop indefinitely.
-It will *never stop*.

-Everything bigger than `0` means how many times the texture plays.
-So for example, setting the value to `1` means the texture will only play once, then stops at the last frame, `2` means it will play two times, then stop at the last frame *and so on*.
+Controls how many times the animation plays.
+Use `0` to loop indefinitely.
+A positive value plays that many times, then holds the last frame.

 #### `frame_time`

-This is the universal frame time in **milliseconds** for the frames of the animated texture.
-Frame time means how long the frame is visible before the animation goes to the next frame.
+Sets how long each normal frame remains visible, in milliseconds.

 #### `frame_time_intro`

-This is basically the same as `frame_time`, but for the **intro** frames of your animated texture.
-Intro frames are **optional** and you will learn more about them later.
+Sets the frame time for optional **intro** frames.

 #### `custom_frame_times`

-This is **optional** and can be used for overriding the frame time for specific (non-intro) frames.
-For example, you want all your frames to show for `41` milliseconds, so you set `frame_time` to `41`, but you want the first and second frames to show for `5000` milliseconds.

-In that case, you would do this:
+Optionally overrides the duration of individual normal frames.
+This example keeps frames `0` and `1` visible for `5000` milliseconds while other frames use `frame_time`:

 ```json
 {